tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/tutorial-train-models-with-aml.md

 `{'regularization rate': 0.8, 'accuracy': 0.9204}`

-Az üzembe helyezési oktatóanyagban részletesebben megismerheti ezt a modellt.
+A következő oktatóanyagban a ebben a modellben, részletesen ismerje meg.

 ## <a name="register-model"></a>Modell regisztrálása